arunamaithi/arunamaithi.github.io/index.md

 <!-- revolve around novel applications of acoustic sensing, as well as sensor security. -->

 #### I'm actively seeking full-time opportunities in industry R&D or senior security engineering roles.
-If there are any openings in firmware and embedded security, please feel free to reach out .
+If there are any openings in firmware and embedded security, please feel free to reach out.

 <!-- ### [Resume](https://arunamaithi.github.io/cv.pdf) -->

+<h3>Resume</h3>
 <a style="padding-left:25px;" href="{{ site.url }}/cv.pdf">
-  <i class="fas fa-file-user fa-2x"></i>
+  <i class="fa-brands fa-file-user fa-2x"></i>
 </a>

 <!-- <a href="https://www.linkedin.com/in/arunamaithi/">